RichardWhiteIO/SRDFA_Reporter/README.md

 The script queries Unisphere for all the VMAX's it sees.
 It will then walk through every Storage Group in each VMAX and check to see SRDF/A_MBSent metric across a 24 hour period (Yesterday's Midnight to Today's Midnight), skipping any Arrays that aren't local.
 The data is written to a csv file called `SRDFA_Reporter.csv` in the same directory as the script.
 If the file already exists, then it will append to the file each time the script is ran.
 This can be ran as a daily cron job.
 Any errors that occur will be written/appended to a file called `SRDFA_Reporter_Error_Log.csv`, also in the same directory as the script.

-## Known Issues

-+ I haven't been able to get this to work with a user account tied into AD, only local accounts.

 ## License
 No warranty.
 No support.
 But free to use and modify.
 Enjoy.